h2oai/h2o-3/h2o-docs/src/product/flow.rst

 - **Refresh**: Refreshes the model.
 - **Predict**: Use this model to make predictions.
 - **Download POJO**: Generates a Plain Old Java Object (POJO) that can use the model outside of H2O.
 Note that a POJO can be run in standalone mode or it can be integrated into a platform, such as `Hadoop's Storm <https://github.com/h2oai/h2o-tutorials/tree/master/tutorials/streaming/storm>`__.
-To make the POJO work in your Java application, you will also need the ``h2o-genmodel.jar`` file (available via the **Download Generated Model** button or in ``h2o-3/h2o-genmodel/build/libs/h2o-genmodel.jar``).
+To make the POJO work in your Java application, you will also need the ``h2o-genmodel.jar`` file (available via the **Download Generated Model** button, from the **Admin** menu, or in ``h2o-3/h2o-genmodel/build/libs/h2o-genmodel.jar``).
 Note that POJOs are are not supported for XGBoost models.
 - **Download Model Deployment Package (MOJO)**: Downloads a zip file containing the Model ObJect, Optimized (MOJO).
 This file includes the outputting model information in JSON format.
-Note that MOJOs are only available for DRF, GBM, GLM, GLRM, K-Means, Word2vec, and XGBoost models.
+Note that MOJOs are available for AutoML, Deep Learning, DRF, GBM, GLM, GLRM, K-Means, Stacked Ensembles, SVM, Word2vec, and XGBoost models.
 - **Export**: Exports a built model.
 - **Inspect**: Inspect the model.
 Clicking this button displays a data table of the model parameters and output information.
 - **Delete**: Deletes the model.
 - **Download Gen Model**: Downloads the Generated Model (h2o-genmodel.jar) file for this model.
+Note that this is also available from the **Admin** dropdown menu.

 --------------